-When considering whether one event caused another, adults do not merely consider what actually happened.
-Rather, we think about what could, or would, or should have happened had the causal event been altered in some way (Byrne, 2016; Lewis, 1973).
+1973).
 Counterfactual reasoning is a central aspect of adult causal cognition.
-There is more to causality than actuality - what would have happened in relevant counterfactual possibilities radically affects causal judgments about agents, objects, and events (Gerstenberg, Goodman, Lagnado, & Tenenbaum, submitted; Icard, Kominsky, & Knobe, 2017; Kominsky & Phillips, 2019; Kominsky, Phillips, Gerstenberg, Lagnado, & Knobe, 2015; Phillips, Luguri, & Knobe, 2015).
-The ability to consider counterfactual possibilities underlies the emotions of regret and relief (Beck, Weisberg, Burns, & Riggs, 2014; McCormack, O'Connor, Beck, & Feeney, 2016; O'Connor, McCormack, & Feeney, 2012), and it has been argued that counterfactual reasoning is critical for learning, inference, and decision-making (Pearl, 2000; Roese, 1997).
-In fact, counterfactual reasoning is so central to mature causal cognition that adults engage in it spontaneously (Gerstenberg, Peterson, Goodman, Lagnado, & Tenenbaum, 2017; McEleney & Byrne, 2006).
+There is more to causality than actuality- what would have happened in relevant counterfactual possibilities radically affects causal judgments about agents, objects, and events (Gerstenberg et al., 2020; Icard et al., 2017; Kominsky & Phillips, 2019; Kominsky et al., 2015; Phillips et al., 2015).
+The ability to consider counterfactual possibilities underlies the emotions of regret and relief (Beck et al., 2014; McCormack et al., 2016; O'Connor et al., 2012), and it has been argued that counterfactual reasoning is critical for learning, inference, and decision-making (Pearl, 2000; Roese, 1997).
+In fact, counterfactual reasoning is so central to mature causal cognition that adults engage in it spontaneously (Gerstenberg et al., 2017; McEleney & Byrne, 2006).

 One of the essential properties of counterfactual reasoning is that it often involves what can broadly be called simulation.
-Counterfactual reasoning operates on a mental causal model that represents what actually happened, but also supports simulating what would have happened if an event of interest had been different.
+Counterfactual reasoning operates on a mental causal model that represents what actually happened but also supports simulating what would have happened if an event of interest had been different.
 This "episodic simulation" (Kahneman & Tversky, 1982; Mahr, 2020) allows reasoners to preserve the causal structure and relationships of the original scenario while evaluating the effect of altering a particular cause (Sloman & Lagnado, 2005).